galile0-designs/glyphkbd/README.md

 v1 of glyph are 3d-printed and handwired builds.
 Since it was so novel to me and I didn't know if I would actually like the layout, it made sense not to dive straight in with a PCB and expensive cnc case, so for v1 I went with a handwired, 3d-printed approach.

+# Future
+As you may have gleamed from the fact that I call it "v1", there is more coming for this project.
+Next step planned is to design and manufacture a proper PCB, which will make prototyping, design and manufacturing 10x easier.
+I am also upgrading my printer setup to pump these out faster.

 # Some more glyph
 ![DSC_0020](https://github.com/galile0-designs/glyphkbd/assets/134774462/0d69dcc5-ae64-4f41-9b0d-04ac140818c2)
 v1 with MTNU Susu